Norway at the 1960 Winter Olympics

 Norway participated at the 1960 Winter Olympics in Squaw Valley, United States, held between 18 and 28 February 1960.
 The country's participation in the Games marked its eighth appearance at the Winter Olympics since its debut in the 1924 Games.

 The Norwegian team consisted of 29 athletes including four women who competed across six sports.
 Skater Knut Johannesen was the country's flag-bearer during the opening ceremony.
 Norway was ranked fourth in the overall medal table with six medals including three gold, and three silver.

 Background

 Norway first competed at the 1900 Summer Olympics, and has since taken part in every Olympic Games.
-The country made is debut in the Winter Olympics in the inaugural 1924 Games held in Chamonix, France.
+The country made its debut in the Winter Olympics in the inaugural 1924 Games held in Chamonix, France.
 The nation also hosted the 1952 Winter Olympics at Oslo.
 Norway's participation in the 1960 Winter Olympics marked its eighth consecutive appearance at the Winter Olympics since its debut.

 The 1960 Winter Olympics were held in Squaw Valley, United States between 18 and 28 February 1960.
 The Norwegian delegation consisted of 29 athletes competing across six sports.
 Skater Knut Johannesen was the country's flag-bearer in the Parade of Nations during the opening ceremony.